 8. The Saddle Room, Leyburn

-Every Sunday, expect succulent meat, creamy cauliflower cheese, seasonal veggies, super crispy roasties and lashings of gravy.
+Every Sunday, expect succulent meat from the carving trolley (which is carved tableside), seasonal veggies, super crispy roasties, and lashings of gravy.

 What’s it near to? 📍 The Forbidden Corner.